First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: First-generation mergers

-For first-generation merging binaries, we use the orbit-averaged equations of \citet{1964PhRv..136.1224P} combined with an estimate for the GW peak frequency \citep{2003ApJ...598..419W} to calculate the eccentricity when reaching the aLIGO band, $f_\ligo = 10\, \hz$.
+For first-generation merging binaries, we use the orbit-averaged equations of \citet{1964PhRv..136.1224P} combined with an estimate for the GW peak frequency \citep{2003ApJ...598..419W} to calculate the eccentricity when reaching the LIGO band, $f_\ligo = 10\, \hz$.
 The resulting distributions of $e_\ligo$ are shown for Model 1 in \F~\ref{fig:e_LIGO_m1} (data for other models are available in \AppGenOne).
 We make a distinction between coupled and decoupled systems as defined in \S~\ref{sect:meth:sec}.
 The distribution is peaked around $10^{-6}$ for the decoupled systems, which can be understood from the fact that tidal evolution tends to circularise the orbit in isolated binaries prior to mass transfer and/or CE evolution \citep{2002MNRAS.329..897H}, and the latter interactions are usually necessary for the compact object binary to merge within a Hubble time.

-The coupled systems show a distribution of $e_\ligo$ which is in part a continuation of the high-$e_\ligo$ end of the decoupled systems, but also contains a population of systems with significantly higher $e_\ligo$, peaking around $10^{-2}$.
+The coupled systems show a distribution of $e_\ligo$ which is in part a continuation of the high-$e_\ligo$ end of the decoupled systems, but also contains a smaller population of systems with significantly higher $e_\ligo$, up to $\sim 10^{-2}$.
 The higher eccentricities in the latter case can be attributed to secular evolution in 2+2 quadruple systems.
 We note that the results in \F~\ref{fig:e_LIGO_m1} are based on secular integrations, which can break down in some cases as discussed in \S~\ref{sect:meth:sec}.
-Non-secular effects tend to produce even higher eccentricities in the aLIGO band, up to $\sim 10^0$ (e.g., \citealt{2016ApJ...816...65A}), so our distributions of $e_\ligo$ should be considered to be lower limits.
+Non-secular effects tend to produce even higher eccentricities in the LIGO band, up to $\sim 10^0$ (e.g., \citealt{2016ApJ...816...65A}), so our distributions of $e_\ligo$ should be considered to be lower limits.

+We remark that eccentricities at $10\,\hz$ below 0.02 cannot be distinguished from zero observationally with the LIGO/VIRGO/KAGRA network \citep{2018PhRvD..98h3028L,2018PhRvD..97b4031H,2019ApJ...871..178G}.
+However, the eccentricity may be significant for systems in the LISA band.
+LISA may have the potential to identify GW sources with a quadruple origin either statistically based on the eccentricity distribution or by directly observing the ZLK oscillations \citep[e.g.,][]{2019arXiv190208604R,2021ApJ...914...75R}.